 Most Important Forex Indicators All Forex Traders Should Know

-The Forex markets have a tendency to behave in certain ways under certain conditions.
-This behaviour repeats itself, meaning that certain price patterns will occur time and again.
-The best Forex indicators attempt to recognise such patterns as they form, and they gain an edge by exploiting that knowledge.
-Make sure to use feature-rich trading software, such as MetaTrader 5 (MT5) to spot more opportunities.
+The Forex markets tend to behave in certain ways under certain conditions.
+Proponents of technical analysis trade under the assumption that this behaviour repeats itself and thus certain price patterns will occur time and again.
+Forex indicators are used to help recognise and exploit such patterns as they form.

 Simple Moving Average

 The purpose of the SMA is to smooth out price movements in order to better identify the trend.
-Note that the SMA is a lagging indicator, it incorporates prices from the past and provides a signal after the trend begins.
-The longer the time period of the SMA, the greater the smoothing, and the slower the reaction to changes in the market.
-This is why the SMA is not the best Forex indicator for receiving advanced warning of a move.
+The SMA is a lagging indicator, meaning that it incorporates prices from the past and, therefore, provides a signal after the trend begins.
+The longer the time period of the SMA, the greater the smoothing and the slower the reaction to changes in the market.
+For this reason, the SMA, like other lagging indicators, is not the best trading indicator for receiving advanced warning of a movement in the market.

-But here's a good aspect – it is one of the best Forex trend indicators when it comes to confirming a trend.
-The indicator usually operates with averages calculated from more than one data set – one (or more)within a shorter time period and one within a longer time period.
-Typical values for the shorter SMA might be 10, 15, or 20 days.
-Typical values for the longer SMA might be 50, 100, or 200 days.
+That being said, the SMA is one of the best Forex indicators when it comes to confirming a trend.
+It often operates as one of multiple SMAs on the same chart with different time periods – one (or more) with a shorter time period and one with a longer time period.
+Typical values for the shorter SMA might be 10, 15, or 20 and for the longer SMA 50, 100, or 200.

-It signals a new trend when the long-term average crosses over the short-term average.
-If the long-term average is moving above the short-term average, this may signal the beginning of an uptrend.
-If the the long-term average is moving below the short-term average, this may signal the beginning of a downtrend.
+The SMA signals a new trend may be starting when the short-term average crosses over the long-term average.
+If the short-term average is moving above the long-term average, this may signal the beginning of an uptrend.
+If the long-term average is moving above the short-term average, this may signal the beginning of a downtrend.
 You can experiment with different period lengths to find out what works best for you.

 Exponential Moving Average